MileHacker Logo

 Road Network

-Road quality changes significantly.
-Main roads are often paved but can have potholes.
-Rural roads are typically unpaved and may be rough or muddy according to the time of year.
+Road conditions vary significantly.
+Main roads are often paved but can have holes in the road.
+Rural roads are typically unpaved and might be rough or muddy depending on the season.

 Travel times extended.